Marble Bathroom Countertop Water Stains

 I'd say the most likely cause here is that water is collecting around the sink and seeping down into the joint between the sink and the inside edge of the sink cut out.

-The water is getting trapped somewhat, absorbing into the marble / limestone eventually causing discoloration.
+getting trapped somewhat, absorbing into the marble / limestone eventually causing discoloration.

 Of course, if you can feel these veins on the surface and/or for some reason they are not polished well and thus more absorbent... that could be a plausible cause too.
 First